1tomany/storage-bundle/README.md

 ```

 ## Using actions
-This bundle registers a factory in the the Symfony container that will create a storage client provider service object.
-Each storage provider service class implements a common interface: `OneToMany\StorageBundle\Contract\Client\StorageClientInterface`.
-When a variable of this type is injected, the Symfony container will create the concrete storage provider service object defined by the `STORAGE_SERVICE` environment variable.
+This bundle registers a factory in the the Symfony container that will create a storage client object.
+Each storage client class implements a common interface: `OneToMany\StorageBundle\Contract\Client\StorageClientInterface`.
+When an object of this type is injected into a class, the Symfony container will create the concrete storage provider service object defined by the `STORAGE_SERVICE` environment variable.

 ```php
 <?php